 If you miss two classes without notifying your instructor or the ECP office you will be dropped from the class and a student from the waiting list will be admitted in your place.

-No refunds will be given after the second class, or due to class cancellation.
+No refunds will be given after the second scheduled class or due to class cancellation.

-Please also note that refunds are usually processed once per month.
+Please also note that refunds are only processed once per month.